From marble caves to fairy chimneys, these are the world's most impressive geological features.Read more...

 Georgetown is the gateway, a final dose of hurried civilisation before the vast emptiness of the jungle and savanna.

 British and Dutch heritage and a melting pot of lively English-speaking locals make the city decidedly more Caribbean than Latin.
-Colonial buildings, both lovingly restored and barely standing, dominate the town’s architecture.
+Fairytale-like crumbling colonial buildings, both lovingly restored and barely standing, dominate the town’s architecture.
+Churches stand next to Hindu temples and mosques.
 Minibuses share the streets with cows, horse-drawn carts and the speeding cars that are at odds with the laidback pace of life.
-And with its thriving markets, a few decent museums, some good restaurants and a handful of manatees, Garden City or not, Georgetown certainly merits a day or two of the visitor’s time.
+And with its thriving markets, a few decent museums, some interesting new restaurants, a nearby winery retreat and even a handful of manatees, Georgetown certainly merits a day or two of your time.